CyVerse-learning-materials/SciApps_guide/maizecode.rst

      |ballgown_out|

      ..
-Note:: Each line describes a transcript and contains 7 fields: the gene name, the gene ID, feature, row id, fold change, the p-value, and the q-value for differential expression.
+Note:: Each line describes a transcript and contains 4 fields: the fold change, the p-value, the q-value, and the transcript ID.
+Novel transcripts (not annotated) are named as "MSTRG.*.*" and the coordinates of each transcript can be found in the **t_data.ctab** file for each StringTie output.
 For more details, please check `this tutorial <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5032908/>`_.

 ----